-Are you looking for a relatively easy trail to go hiking on in San Diego?
+Are you looking for a relatively easy trail to hike on in San Diego?
 Well, look no further as I have found the perfect spot!
-The Batiquitos Lagoon is between Carlsbad and Encinitas.
-It is one of the last saltwater marshes in Southern California.
+The Batiquitos Lagoon is between Carlsbad and Encinitas, and it is one of the last saltwater marshes in Southern California.
 Today I will be taking you on a tour of the 3.14-mile Batiquitos Lagoon Trail.

 Let’s go!